 Support for Child Care Providers During the covid-19 Pandemic

-We have created this brief presentation to help child care providers take additional steps to keep the children in your care, your staff, and yourself healthy.
-You can also download the below PDF of the main points in this presentation.
+We have created this brief video presentation to help child care providers take additional steps to keep the children in your care, your staff, and yourself healthy.
+You can also download this PDF highlighting the main points in this presentation.

 The CARES Act was passed by Congress and signed into law on March 27, 2020.
 An overview and a Q&A from the U.S. Senate Committee on Small Business and Entrepreneurship.
 Additional information from the U.S. Department of the Treasury is also available.